 If your heater is acting up or has stopped working entirely, it may be time to consider heater replacement.
 If you suspect this is the case, it’s time to call Aire Serv®.
 Breathe easy—our expert HVAC technicians are available by appointment or on-call 24/7 to meet your home heating needs.

 Is It Time to Replace My Home’s Heating System?

 If your heater is not working, it’s time to consider two options: repair or replace.
 When considering whether to replace or repair your aging heating system, we recommend that homeowners consider five key questions:

-- Is the furnace affecting your safety?
+- Is the heater working?

 - Would your energy bills go down with a new, more energy-efficient model?

 It’s important to consider the cost of repair when considering heater repair.
 At Aire Serv, we recommend carefully weighing the cost of repair versus the cost of installing a new unit.
 Be sure to factor in the long-term cost savings of installing a newer, more energy-efficient model.

 Selecting a new heater is no simple task.
 Heating systems are vital, long-term investments for your home and should be treated as such.
 Our HVAC experts have broken our selection process into four big topics.
 Check out our recommended selection considerations:

 What Should I Consider When Choosing a Heater Replacement?